 #2.
 Rinse with Baking Soda & Water

-Similar to the tip above, you can create a rinse that is one teaspoon of baking soda and one-half cup water.
+Similar to the tip above, you can create a rinse that is one teaspoon of baking soda and one-half cup of water.
 Baking soda is an alkaline that neutralizes the acids that cause irritation and can also kill bacteria to prevent the sore from getting worse.

 #3.
 Over-the-Counter Mouth Rinse

-Your orthodontist can recommend a specialized rinse that is designed to not only help reduce inflammation and risk of infection in your mouth sores, but will also accelerate the speed at which it heals.
+Your orthodontist can recommend a specialized rinse that is designed to not only help reduce inflammation and risk of infection in your mouth sores but will also accelerate the speed at which it heals.
 Many of these rinses are available for purchase at any pharmacy.

 Schedule a Free Consultation

 If you’re experiencing mouth sores or other irritation from your braces, we can help!
-Contact us online or call (800) 842-8015.
+Our team of experienced orthodontic specialists is ready to provide the care and solutions you need for a comfortable treatment experience.